Frequently Asked Questions

-Our Counsellors are all members of regulatory bodies and follow best practice guidelines from their regulatory bodies.
-Further, we ask them to adhere by a Code of Conduct published by the National Counselling Society (NCS).
+Our Counsellors are all members of regulatory bodies and follow best practice guidelines set by those regulatory bodies.
+Further, we ask them to adhere to a code of conduct drawn from the requirements of professional psychotherapy bodies.

 We are working with the BACP to regulate our psychology and therapy services.
 We hope this will be in place by the end of 2020.